elliottan/solid-bassoon/index.md

 We all know the feeling of taking a module and not knowing anyone in class.
 Modmates is an application to help students find friends in modules they are taking, to meet new people, form study groups, or just complain about their homework together.

 Through a iterative process of design and validation, I was part of a team of four that grew a prototype for an application from wifeframes to extremely hi-fi, taking into account feedback from  a multitude user interviews.
-The final Figma prototype can be viewed at the link above, but here are some screens from a prototype I am really proud of.
+The final Figma prototype can be viewed [here](https://www.figma.com/proto/rHaPiJvcyKacnH4EqkbpCT/Modmates-Final?node-id=6%3A0&scaling=scale-down), and here are some screens from a prototype I am really proud of.

 <img src="Modmates_Splash.png" alt="Modmates_Splash" width="200" height="400" /> <img src="Modmates_People.png" alt="Modmates_People" width="200" height="400" /> <img src="Modmates_Groups.png" alt="Modmates_Groups" width="200" height="400" /> <img src="Modmates_Profile.png" alt="Modmates_Profile" width="200" height="400" />